mgsdew/SalesSystem/README.md

 ## 📄 License

-This project is created for portfolio and demonstration purposes.
+This project is created for portfolio and demonstration purposes, and if you found it useful, please consider supporting the project by leaving a star on GitHub.

 ---